-In the promotion and protection of each patient's rights, each patient and their representatives are accorded appropriate confidentiality, privacy, security, advocacy and protective services, opportunity for resolution of complaints, and pastoral care or spiritual care.
-Patients have the right to an environment that preserves dignity and contributes to positive self- image.
+In the promotion and protection of each patient's rights, each patient and his or her representatives are accorded appropriate confidentiality, privacy, security, advocacy and protective services, opportunity for resolution of complaints, and pastoral care or spiritual care.
+Patients have the right to an environment that preserves dignity and contributes to positive self-image.

 Visitation plays an important role in the care of patients, and HCA Healthcare facilities have written policies and procedures to ensure the visitor experience is a positive one for those in our care.
 If there are clinical reasons to limit or restrict visitation, our staff will explain those circumstances to the parties involved, and also will inform patients of their rights to consent to visitors or to limit contact while they are in our care.
-The well-being of our patient is at the center of our care model, and the same standards are applied to all those we serve, in accordance with our commitment to nondiscrimination.
+The well-being of our patient is at the center of our care model, and the same standards are applied regardless of race, color, national origin, sex, gender identity or expression, sexual orientation, disability or religion.

 Patients are treated in a manner that preserves their dignity, autonomy, self-esteem, civil rights, and involvement in their own care.
 HCA Healthcare facilities maintain processes to support patient rights in a collaborative manner which involves the facility leaders and others.
 These structures are based on policies and procedures, which make up the framework addressing both patient care and organizational ethics issues.
 These structures include informing each patient or, when appropriate, the patient's representative of the patient's rights in advance of furnishing or discontinuing care.
 The patient or patient's representative has the right to participate in the development and implementation of their plan of care.
 Patients receive information about the person(s) responsible for their care, treatment and services.
 Patients and, when appropriate, their families are informed about the outcomes of care, treatment and services that have been provided, including unanticipated outcomes.
-Patient's rights include being able to request or refuse treatment.
+The patient's rights include being able to request or refuse treatment.
 This is not to be construed as a mechanism to demand treatment or services deemed medically unnecessary or inappropriate.